 Inclusive IT systems to open up the world of culture to those with disabilities

-In today's society, we often focus on "the normal ones" and design our spaces, tools, and techniques so that those who can see, hear, and have fully functioning bodies have access to society's resources.
-However, a not insignificant portion of society lacks these senses and abilities and these people are thus excluded from the information available, or lack access to various resources.
+In today's society, we often focus on "the norm" and design our spaces, tools, and techniques so that those who can see, hear, and have fully functioning bodies have access to society's resources.
+However, a significant portion of society i.e., those who live with disabilities are excluded from the information offered, or lack access to various resources.

-According to Project Coordinator Nasrine Olson, Senior Lecturer in Library and Information Science at the University of Borås, "Basically, society's resources should be available to everyone, but this is not the case today.
+According to the Project Coordinator Nasrine Olson, Senior Lecturer in Library and Information Science at the University of Borås, "Basically, society's resources should be available to everyone, but this is not the case today.
 This project will be a step forward in improving accessibility.
 MuseIT aims to promote inclusion, participation, accessibility, and equal opportunities for all people.
-In the project, we aim to improve accessibility to cultural assets by developing multisensory representations and alternative cultural expressions in order to enable everyone to participate, regardless of whether they have functional or sensory disabilities.”
+In the project, we aim to improve accessibility to cultural assets by developing multisensory representations and alternative cultural expressions in order to enable everyone to participate, regardless of potential variations in functional or sensory abilities.”

-Regardless of whether you have disabilities, culture in all its forms is thus to be made accessible through inclusive information systems.
+That is, all people, regardless of variations in abilities and needs should be able to access cultural assets through inclusive accessible systems.
 This project will also develop methods for the preservation and protection of cultural heritage with a focus on inclusion as well as a multisensory, multi-layered preserving of cultural heritage.

-This project brings together expertise and methods from different research areas such as museum science, computer science, language processing, cultural policy, library and information science, haptic technology, performing arts, neuroscience, architecture, artificial intelligence (AI), machine learning (ML), augmented reality (AR), virtual reality (VR), and more.
+This project brings together expertise and methods from different research areas such as museology, computer science, natural language processing, cultural policy, library and information science, haptic technology, performing arts, neuroscience, artificial intelligence (AI), archaeology , machine learning (ML), augmented reality (AR), virtual reality (VR), and more.

 Eleven partners from nine countries are participating in the project, which is coordinated by the University of Borås.